jojojaeger/whisper-streamlit/README.md

 ## How to Use

 1. Upload one or multiple audio files
-2. Select a model (large for the best result) and set additional parameters (pause/speaker detection)
+2. Select a model (large for the best result) and set additional parameters
 3. Download the resulting transcript

 ## Contact